System Data - User Admin Central

 User Maintenance

 The User Maintenance tab contains a complete list of both internal and external users, including those synced directly from Azure.
 Admins have the flexibility to add new users here by clicking the [Add New User] button.
 From this screen, key user details, such as first name, last name, and email address, are all accessible.
+The Login User field allows the user to set an LDAP ID for their creation.
+This field is also present on Azure and will populate the value entered when created from that platform.

 For more detailed configuration, the [Advanced Settings] button provides a direct link to the User Maintenance screen in the System Data module.
+This button is only available for users with the "Internal" user type.

-Sample of the Advanced Settings button opening the User Maintenance screen in the System Data module
+Screenshot of the Advanced Settings button in the User Details pop-up window

 Plus, to streamline navigation, there’s a search field to quickly locate specific user records.